Heiko Uecker: Biography

 Heiko Uecker was born in Nuremberg, Germany on 5 September 1939.
-After graduating from Neues Gymnasium Nürnberg, Uecker studied Nordic and German philology at the universities of Munich and Oslo.
+After graduating from Neues Gymnasium Nürnberg, Uecker studied Nordic and German philology at the Ludwig-Maximilians-Universität München and the University of Oslo.
 He received his Ph.D. in 1966 with the thesis Die altnordischen Bestattungssitten in der literarischen Überlieferung, which examined descriptions of Norse funerals in Old Norse literature.

 Uecker completed his habilitation in 1977, and subsequently served as a visiting professor at the University of Chicago.
 In 1982, Uecker was appointed Professor of Nordic Philology at the University of Bonn.
 He served as Head of the Department of Scandinavian Studies at the University of Bonn.
 From 1982 to 1988, and 2006 to 2010, Uecker was the Chairman of the Deutsch-Norwegische Gesellschaft.

 Uecker specialized in the study of Scandinavian literature.
 He was an authority on both medieval and modern Scandinavian literature, and also early Germanic literature, on which he was the author of numerous works.
 He is known for his research on Norwegian authors Henrik Ibsen and Knut Hamsun.
 He contributed significantly to the improvement of Germany–Norway relations.
 In 2004, Uecker received both the Willy Brandt Prize and the Royal Norwegian Order of Merit.

 Uecker was married to Kari Uecker.
 He was the father of actor Georg Uecker.

 Uecker retired from the University of Bonn in 2004.
 He died in Bonn on 30 May 2019.